Services that promote employment and expense allowance

 You may also receive an expense allowance as compensation for your expenses for the time during which you are receiving a service.
 Compensation will not be paid for independent training.

-If you are not entitled to compensation paid by an unemployment fund or Kela and you are not, under some other legislation, entitled to compensation for your expenses when taking part in a service, the TE Office may pay you a discretionary expense allowance.
+If you are not entitled to compensation paid by an unemployment fund or Kela and you are not, under some other legislation, entitled to compensation for your expenses when taking part in a service, you can be eligible for a discretionary expense allowance.

-The TE Office may pay you discretionary expense allowance, if you participate in labour market training, work try-out or training trial and job search training or career coaching.
+The discretionary expense allowance is available, if you participate in labour market training, work try-out or training trial and job search training or career coaching.

 Impact of absences on the unemployment benefit and expense allowance